 Isn’t this just a Project Plan or Feature Release sequence?

-The product swim-lane in an Enterprise Roadmap shows Products or features in sequence.
+The product swim-lane in an Enterprise Roadmap shows Products or features in the sequence.
 However, rather than a simple feature “release plan”, it shows a range of candidate Products or features that have consensus on what seems to best meet market and business needs.
-There is a route through the landscape that shows all the best knowledge we have today along with issues you expect to navigate around whist you develop your releasable product.
+There is a route through the landscape that shows all the best knowledge we have today along with issues you expect to navigate while you develop your releasable product.

-“A Roadmap is a balance between a hard and fast linear plan that may be impossible to follow, and an invitation to go on an uncertain journey of discovery while we develop”
+“A Roadmap is a balance between a hard and fast linear plan that may be impossible to follow, and an invitation to go on an uncertain journey of discovery while we develop.”

 What is different is that there are ‘options’ shown on the map.
 We show more options and alternatives where we have less certainty about the future.
-For example there may be a range of technologies that are candidates to be used.
+For example, there may be a range of technologies that are candidates to be used.
 Some may be used initially, but we are unsure if they will make it through to the final product.
-The value is that you have considered options for the future – not in time consuming detail, but as a first look.
+The value is that you have considered options for the future – not in time-consuming detail, but as a first look.

 Our approach also contrasts with a simple Product Roadmap that only shows what has been decided, without the supporting evidence or options available to us right now.

 When complete, an Enterprise Roadmap shows a welcome depth of thinking to quizzical stakeholders in an easy to absorb format.
-This can be really powerful to build confidence and consensus around a realistic Product Roadmap and to start your route to success
+This can be powerful to build confidence and consensus around a realistic Product Roadmap and to start your route to success

 Need help to start and build a successful digital product?